equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 it's no longer the good old pragmatic Rails.
 Arguably many of the benefits of event architecture can be achieved by well designed ActiveJobs but that's a topic for another article.

-#### Bounded contexts in Phoenix (Elixir)

-Other good references explaining Bounded context is [Elixir Phoenix 1.3 by Chris McCord - bounded context in Phoenix](https://youtu.be/tMO28ar0lW8?t=15m31s).
-It's about different programming language => Elixir (functional programming lang.)

-To me this talk was quite eye-opening in term of how to  think of bounded contexts in Monolith.
-So I definitely recommending to watch few minutes of that talk abound bounded contexts.

 #### Microservices